Josi was in VOC about four years ago, went on trips, and made some amazing VOC videos., which you can find here:

 Summary and Conclusions

 This started out as a trip where we were going to discuss what we ate each day, sort of a guide for people who don’t know what food to take camping, but it morphed into a photo shoot.
 Josi was extremely happy with it.
-Carla was mostly happy, though she doesn’t much like hot springs, or bear cubs, or the long trail to the Hut, or hot weather.
+Carla was mostly happy, though she doesn’t much like pools, or bear cubs, or the long trail to the Hut, or hot weather.
 For me, it was all I had hoped for, and more.

 If you want to do this trip, here’s some suggestions: